Quantum information theory and Fourier multipliers on quantum groups: The principle of transference in noncommutative analysis

-for some map $\sigma \co G \times G \to \T$ satisfying \eqref{equation-2-cocycle} below.
-Generalizing slightly \cite[page 238]{Tak2}, it is easy to check \footnote{\thefootnote.
+for some measurable 2-cocycle $\sigma \co G \times G \to \T$.
+This concept originates from Schur's works \cite{Sch04}, \cite{Sch07}, and \cite{Sch11} on finite groups.
+We refer to \cite[pp.~166-172]{Cur99} for a concise historical summary of Schur's work.
+Generalizing slightly \cite[p.~238]{Tak03}, it is easy to check \footnote{\thefootnote.
 For any $s,t \in G$ and any $x \in \B(H)$, we have } that the map $\tilde{\alpha} \co G \to \Aut(\B(H))$, $s \mapsto u(s)xu(s)^*$ is an action of the group $G$ on the von Neumann algebra $\B(H)$.
 Combining with Example \ref{Ex-classical-action}, we can obtain a lot of actions on matrix algebras $\M_n$ by considering finite-dimensional projective unitary representations of groups.
-We refer to the books \cite{Karp1} and \cite{Mor1} for more information on projective unitary representations. \end{example}
+We refer to the books \cite{Kar85} and \cite{Mor17} for more information on projective unitary representations and the classical papers \cite{Wig39} and \cite{Bar54}. \end{example}